 Program Description: The Bachelor of Science (BS) in Biology is designed to give students a solid foundation and knowledge base in the field of biology.
-The student will be exposed to the concepts of biology, chemistry, biochemistry, microbiology, genetics, and molecular biology.
-The purpose of the degree is to equip students with the necessary tools to function in the workplace or to pursue a research-based educational experience if so desired.
+The students will be exposed to the concepts of biology, chemistry, biochemistry, cell biology, microbiology, genetics, molecular biology, ecology, and biotechnology.
+The purpose of the degree is to prepare students for scientific careers in the biomedical and environmental sciences.
+The program offers opportunities to develop significant research experiences.
+Students will be prepared to pursue advanced degrees and careers in STEM.